 I had built up some SPG points from business travel.
 I had enough for one free reward stay at the Westin Tokyo, which I was pretty psyched about.

-I wasn’t nearly psyched enough.
+Not nearly psyched enough.
 We took a bus from Narita to our digs.
 When we walked in the entry way, my sibling dropped their jaw and said, “Holy sh!t, Femme.”

 That night, we gazed out over the dazzling city with views of Tokyo tower gracing our window.
 The next morning, we grabbed some breakfast in the club lounge and kind of sort of talked, but mostly just sat there in awe as we took in yet another astonishing view.

 The neighborhood, Ebisu, was super nice and just about my speed.
 There was shopping and dining, and a tasteful amount of nightlife.
-We walked by ice cream shops and bakeries as we stumbled upon gardens full of vibrant flowers–including one such garden directly behind the hotel.
+We walked by ice cream shops and bakeries as we stumbled upon gardens full of vibrant flowers — including one such garden directly behind the hotel.

 Staying at the Westin was definitely the right way to start our trip.

 Our last two nights in Japan, we stayed in the heart of Shinjuku.
 We found an Airbnb that would have run us about $200 for both nights if I hadn’t had Airbnb credits that cancelled out all the costs.
-If you’ve never used Airbnb before, I highly recommend it as a great way to save money when you travel.
-You can get your own $40 travel credit when you signup here.

 I wasn’t as big of a fan of Shinjuku.
 I’m pretty sure most people would consider that blaspheme.
 Part of my disenchantment undoubtedly had to do with the fact that I spent a good portion of my time there holed up in the Airbnb as I had caught a cold.